daronphang/coding_resources/computer-science/algorithms/sorting/comparison/quicksort.md

 ### Quicksort

-Applies DAC paradigm to repeatedly split/partition given array such that all items in first sub-array are smaller than all items in second sub-array, sort the two subarrays by recursive calls to quicksort, and finally concatenate both sub-arrays to give sorted full array.
+Applies DAC paradigm as follows:

+- Divide: Split/partition given array such that all items in first sub-array are smaller than all items in second sub-array.
+- Conquer: Sort the two subarrays by recursive calls to quicksort.
+- Combine: As subarrays are already sorted, no work is needed to combine them; concatenate both sub-arrays to give sorted full array.

 At each stage, need to choose an item in array as pivot item which is kept in between and separate from both sub-arrays.
 During each stage, need to tell algorithm which part of array is under consideration.
 Average time complexity of O(nlog2n) and worst-case of O(n^2).
 Nonetheless, it generally outperforms heapsort in practice and is a popular algorithm for sorting large input arrays.